 Remembering the bad experiences we had of language learning in the past can be very off-putting.
 However, you can learn from the past just don’t stay too long that you start to dwell!
 Remind yourself ‘that this is now and that was then’.
 Take what you need from those memories and leave them.
 Things to take are the lessons learned from those negative experiences.
 If it was the teacher or resources that did not work for you then don’t use them again.
 Don’t be afraid to try something new.
 ‘If you always do what you have always done, you will always get what you have always got’

 Telling yourself that you will not meet your future targets could almost lead to a self-fulfilling prophecy!
 Stay in the moment and set lots of little targets that will lead to the bigger target.
 My current goal is to hold a conversation in Spanish for about 15 minutes in 3 months time.
 However, my focus is learning just a few simple sentences and keywords a day.
 I will then work towards my day 30 and day 60 videos before moving on to the final day 90 video.
 If you jump straight to the main goal you will lose sight of the little goals that will get you there.

-Actually, shoulds and musts put a lot of undue pressure on you.
+Actually, should, must and got to put a lot of undue pressure on us.
 If you miss a day of studying, just pick it up from where you left off the next day.
-Putting too much pressure on yourself is one way to burn out quickly.
+Putting too much pressure on yourself is one way sure way to burn out quickly.